tyler-smith/go-bip32/README.md

   "log"
 )

-// Example address creation for a ficticious company ComputerVoice Inc. where
+// Example address creation for a fictitious company ComputerVoice Inc. where
 // each department has their own wallet to manage func main(){
   // Generate a seed to determine all keys from.